armankhondker/awesome-ai-ml-resources/progress-tracking.md

 # AI/ML Learning Progress Tracking

+> 📝 **Note**: These tracking templates and assessment tools are flexible resources to support your learning journey.
+Feel free to adapt them to your specific needs, learning style, and goals.
+Use what works for you and modify as needed.

 This guide provides templates and guidelines for tracking your progress in learning AI/ML.

 ## 📊 Skill Assessment Matrix